-5. Disable mailbox auto-forwarding to remote domains
+Disabled mailbox auto-forwarding to remote domains

 Auto-forwarding mail to external domains indiscriminately risks sensitive data leaving the secure corporate environment.
 Hackers can also use this feature to automatically receive data from unsuspecting users.

-6. Get alerts for suspicious activities
+Alerts for suspicious activities

 Configure alert policies in the Security Compliance Center to track user activities and quickly notify the relevant admins of unusual activities.
 Abnormal user or system behaviour might indicate an imminent or progressing attack.